JunctionBoxca/junctionboxca.github.com/_posts/2019-06-20-Maven-to-bazel-prep.md

 If you have a doggedly slow build Bazel can definitely pep it up.
 In my experience I’m seeing speedups of 2-10x.
-If you’re willing to put in the effort and have an adaptive team that enjoys CLI based tooling it’s definitely worth the effort IMO.
-Better yet if you’re greenfield start your project with it so you don’t have to suffer a later migration.
+If you’re willing to put in the effort and have an adaptive team that enjoys CLI based tooling it’s definitely worth it.
+If you’re greenfield start your project with Bazel and avoid a migration later.